jojogilx/explodingKittensScala/README.md

 > Nope ask all players & wait for 3s ✔
 >
 > check what's wrong with targeted attack last player in list not valid ✔
 >
-> countdown is still counting if no one has nope card
+> check why nopes are skipping draw card ✔
 >
-> check why nopes are skipping draw card
+> answer yes on nope not working ✔
 >
-> answer yes on nope not working
->
 > deferred on server to notify players of game end

-### Last milestone:
-> Better code
->
-> Cat cards can be noped
->
-> Multiple cards being played
->
-> Attack stacking and interruption